“Stunning minimalist hotel and fabulous restaurant in a former 17th-century convent”

 - Concierge Service

-The 14 rooms are split between 4 categories: Double, Superior Double, Junior Suite and Suite.
+The 27 rooms are split between 5 categories: Double, Superior Double, Junior Suite, Suite Privilege and Luxury Suite.
 All are stylish, elegant and comfortable.
 Decorated with great care and predominantly in white and cream, they make the perfect antidote to the summer heat.
 Solid oak floors, white-washed walls, high ceilings (some vaulted, some beamed) and subtle modern artworks create a feeling of light, space and pared-down luxury.
 Anything which might spoil the look is hidden away in slick white cabinets (a satellite TV, the minibar etc).
 An antique Mallorcan desk, squishy armchairs and gorgeous cream woolly rugs soften the contemporary look.

-All 3 Junior Suites feel fresh and spacious.
-Two of these (#7 and #11) have private balconies overlooking the central patio; #8 is a larger room but has no balcony.
-Our favourite Suite is #6 with its sitting area and bright bathroom opening onto the terrace.
+All Junior Suites feel fresh and spacious.
+There are suites available with private balconies overlooking the central patio, however, the suites without have the added benefit of a larger room.
+Our favourite Suite features a sitting area and bright bathroom opening onto the terrace.
 All have a hydro-massage baths and a sitting area.

 - Air conditioning